bsa-git/silex-mvc/README.md

 Simple framework implements a design pattern MVC, based SILEX (PHP micro-framework, created by Symfony2 components).
 I have taken some ideas from the project [GitHub (silex-enhanced)](https://github.com/FluencyLabs/silex-enhanced-skeleton).
-The documentation can be found on the SILEX Online (http://silex.sensiolabs.org).
+The documentation can be found on the [SILEX Online](http://silex.sensiolabs.org).
 Examples of installation of the framework given for OS "Windows" and web server Nginx.

 Main features of the application: